Israel calls on famine-stricken residents to flee and targets more high-rises in Gaza City

 Israeli army urges Palestinians to move to a ‘humanitarian zone’

-Israeli military spokesperson Avichay Adraee urged Palestinians on Saturday to flee to the southern Gaza Strip, announcing on social media that the army had designated the overcrowded tent encampment of Muwasi and parts of the southern town of Khan Younis as a humanitarian zone.
+Israeli military spokesperson Avichay Adraee called on Palestinians to flee to southern Gaza, announcing on social media that the army had redrawn the borders of a humanitarian zone to encompass the overcrowded encampment of Muwasi and parts of the southern city of Khan Younis.

-The military said in a statement that it would work to provide field hospitals, water pipelines and food supplies within what it called the humanitarian zone.
+The Israeli military said it would work to provide field hospitals, water pipelines and food supplies within its humanitarian zone.

-Exhausted and despairing, many Palestinians refused to pack up and leave.
-Others were too weak or injured to uproot themselves again.
+Hamas urged Palestinians to stay put in defiance of the latest evacuation orders.
+Exhausted and despairing, many Palestinians had their own reasons for refusing to pack up and uproot themselves again.

 “I can’t walk, I am in pain, and I do not know what to do or where to go,” said Ala Alfarani, whose tent was crushed beneath a pile of rubble in Israel's strike on a high-rise in the Tel al-Hawa neighborhood of south Gaza City.